aztrock/freeswitch-esl-python-py3/README.md

 freeswitch-esl-python
 =====================

 NOTE: Basically, I wanted to have a more updated library.
-Estabado is https://github.com/gurteshwar/freeswitch-esl-python structure, and libraries FreeSWITCH 1.4
+I support it is https://github.com/gurteshwar/freeswitch-esl-python structure, and libraries FreeSWITCH 1.4

 Please refer to :http://wiki.freeswitch.org/wiki/Python_ESL